 Some starting capital is essential to qualify for a hard money loan.
 This is a topic that we discussed at length in our previous articles (see our blogs on Why No Money Down Hard Money Loans are a Pipe Dream and Why Private Mortgage Lenders Want You to Invest in Your Deal).
 The reason for it is simple: the lack of seed capital is the primary challenge for many new real estate investors.
 However, as with everything else, where there is a will there is a way.

-Among the many benefits of working with a hard money lender like us is the flexibility of our underwriting.
-Our hard money loans are not credit score driven, and we don’t verify our borrowers’ income.
+Among the many benefits of working with a local hard money lender like us is the flexibility of our underwriting.
+Our hard money loans are not credit-score driven, and we don’t verify our borrowers’ income.
 When it comes to borrower’s contribution to the transaction, we accept a more diverse variety of sources than traditional lenders.
 There are many creative ways to raise funds to qualify for a hard money loan.
 In other words, not having a chunk of money sitting in your savings account does not automatically disqualify you from being a real estate investor.
 You need to think creatively and look for sources of funds that might not be obvious.
 To help you do it, we’ve put together a list of sources you can tap to make a sufficient contribution to your hard money loan transaction.

 Partner With Another Rehabber: